vlayer-xyz/zk-github-contribution-verifier/contracts/README.md

 # GitHub Contribution Verifier - Smart Contracts

+> IMPORTANT: Testnets only.
+Mainnet deployments are not supported in this project.

 Solidity smart contracts for verifying GitHub contributions using zero-knowledge proofs from vlayer.

 ## Overview